JadlionHD/jadmaid-moe/README.md

 You can open one Pull Request for kind of new features bot.

 # License
-BSD 3 Clause.
-More info about the license, click [here](https://github.com/JadlionHD/jadmaid-moe/blob/master/LICENSE)
+BSD 3-Clause "New" or "Revised" | More info about the license, click [here](https://github.com/JadlionHD/jadmaid-moe/blob/master/LICENSE)